Duration of detention

 A person can remain in administrative detention for a maximum of 90 days.[1]
 Prior to the 2018 reform, the maximum time limit was 45 days.

-The decision of placement in administrative detention taken by the authorities is valid for 2 days.
+The initial decision of placement in administrative detention taken by the authorities is valid for 2 days.
 Beyond this period, a request before the JLD has to be lodged by the Prefect to prolong the administrative detention.[2]
 This judge can order an extension of the administrative detention for an extra 28 days after the initial placement.
 A second prolongation for 30 days is possible, followed by two further prolongations of 15 days granted under certain conditions, in particular if the persons deliberately obstruct their return by withholding their identity, the loss or destruction of travel documents,[3] or where despite the goodwill of the executing administration, the removal measure has not yet been finalised.
 Beyond this period of 90 days, any foreigner who has not been removed must be released.

 Duration of detention in LRA